rbchan/modfit/README.md

 Chrome with the 'GitHub with MathJax' extension enabled so that you can read the equations.

-Most keys will not be available. **To view the keys** that are (eg, the lm key), you can view it as a PDF by running 'knitr' on the .Rnw file.
+Most keys will not be available. **To view the keys** that are available (eg, the lm key), you can create a PDF by running 'knitr' on the .Rnw file.
 See the stats/keys/lm/lm-build.R file for examples.
 There will also be a markdown file, but the equations may not be rendered correctly.

 There are likely to be mistakes in these exercises.
 Feel free to let me know if you find any, and I will try to correct them.